jsoref/incubator-cordova-webos/README.md

 -----------------------------------------------------
 Navigate to `Cordova_root/webOS_new/framework/`; this is where your application will reside.
 If you have already built a Cordova application on another platform, drop your html,js, css and assets into this folder (starting with the required index.html).
 Don't forget cordova.js!

-Just open framework/ in your favourite editor, build your web app, and run the appropriate make command indicated above.
+Just open framework/ in your favorite editor, build your web app, and run the appropriate make command indicated above.
 Edit appinfo.json to set your app id (see Notes below), version, etc.

 Cordova-webOS doesn't need to do any native initialization, but it does fire a `deviceready` that guarantees all the Cordova APIs are in place.
 You can run your code at `deviceready` like so: